Turfing a lawn is a pretty simple and straight-forward task. Nonetheless, it does involve some hard work and sweat.

 Traditional turf is a mixture of lawn grasses.
 You can identify it by its deep green colour with a nice even texture.
 Also, if you look closely, you’ll observe fine-textured and some slightly wide leaves.

-It requires the most maintenance of all types of turf.
+It requires the most maintenance.

 You can use fine turf for bowling and golf greens, and ornamental and prestige lawns that are not going to be trodden on too much.